ENG517/Procedure/RavindranH/p-possystem-performsale.md

 This article explains how to perform a sale in the Odoo POS system.
 At the end of this article, you’ll know how to sell a product, process payments, and record a sale in Odoo POS.

 ## Before you Begin
-- Products form the building blocks of the Odoo POS system.
-- Ensure the following product configuration steps are completed before proceeding with a sale.
+Ensure the following product configuration steps are completed before proceeding with a sale:

 ### Creating Products in Odoo
 - Launch **Odoo**.